-The total amounts of Deductible, Copayment and Coinsurance for Covered Medical Expenses a family must pay for services incurred during that Benefit Period.
-Once the Deductible, Copayment and Coinsurance paid by the Participant during the Benefit Period for two or more Family Members covered under the same family total the Out of Pocket Amount for the family, the Participants covered under the same family will not be required to pay the Deductible and Coinsurance for Covered Medical Expenses the remainder of that Benefit Period.
+The total amounts of Deductible and Coinsurance for Covered Medical Expenses and any Coinsurance/Copayment for Prescription Drugs a family must pay for services incurred during that Benefit Period.
+Once the Deductible and Coinsurance paid by the Participant during the Benefit Period for two or more Family Members covered under the same family total the Out of Pocket Amount for the family, the Participants covered under the same family will not be required to pay the Deductible and Coinsurance for Covered Medical Expenses the remainder of that Benefit Period.
 The Out of Pocket Amount for the family is listed on the Schedule of Benefits.

 In some instances, the Deductible and Coinsurance for certain Benefits do not apply to the Out of Pocket Amount and the Participant will be required to pay the Deductible and Coinsurance for those Benefits, even though the Participant has satisfied the Out of Pocket Amount.
-Please refer to the Schedule of Benefits for application of Deductible, Coinsurance and Copayment.
+Please refer to the Schedule of Benefits for application of Deductible and Coinsurance.